MicrosoftDocs/VBA-Docs/api/PowerPoint.Design.md

 Use the **Design** property of the **Master**, **Slide**, or **SlideRange** objects to access a **Design** object, for example:

 - `ActivePresentation.SlideMaster.Design`

 - `ActivePresentation.Slides(1).Design`

 - `ActivePresentation.Slides.Range.Design`

 Use the [Add](PowerPoint.Designs.Add.md), [Item](PowerPoint.Designs.Item.md), [Clone](PowerPoint.Designs.Clone.md), or [Load](PowerPoint.Designs.Load.md)methods of the **Designs** collection to add, refer to, clone, or load a **Design** object, respectively.
 For example, to add a design template, use `ActivePresentation.Designs.Add designName:="MyDesign"`

 ## Example

-The **Design** object's[AddTitleMaster](PowerPoint.Presentation.AddTitleMaster.md)method and [HasTitleMaster](PowerPoint.Presentation.HasTitleMaster.md)property can be used to add and / or query the status of a title slide master.
+The **Design** object's [AddTitleMaster](PowerPoint.Presentation.AddTitleMaster.md)method and [HasTitleMaster](PowerPoint.Presentation.HasTitleMaster.md)property can be used to add and / or query the status of a title slide master.
 For example:

 ```vb
 Sub AddQueryTitleMaster(dsn As Design)